 Extended skills post

-Extended skills posts can be undertaken at any time during your training for a maximum of six months, except in the case of academic skills posts which must be preceded by a six-month GPT1 general practice unit.
+Non general practice extended skills posts can be undertaken at any time during your training for a maximum of six months, except in the case of non-clinical skills posts which must not be undertaken prior to completion of GPT1 and GPT2 terms.
 Overseas extended skills posts (ADF only) can only be undertaken after completion of GPT1 and GPT2.

 Advanced skills posts (ARST/AST)